Channel Cycle Time: A New Measure of Short-term Fairness: Channel Cycle Time

-For any MAC protocol, a smaller channel cycle time indicates better short-term fairness.
+For any MAC protocol, a smaller CCT indicates better short-term fairness.
 In particular, when the packet duration of each user is fixed, round-robin TDMA is the short-term fairest protocol.
-In this case, channel cycle time is lower bounded by $\Psi \geq \sum_{n=1}^N \ell_{n}$, where $\ell_n$ denotes the duration of the data packet of the $n$-th user.
+In this case, CCT is lower bounded by $\Psi \geq \sum_{n=1}^N \ell_{n}$, where $\ell_n$ denotes the duration of the data packet of the $n$-th user.